Showing posts with label town. Show all posts

 Microwave Dave went through the cycle of Blues Music From the days of slavery.

-The people make music with a rhythm to help pass the hard time.
+People make music with a rhythm to help them pass the hard times.

 Then, the clicking and clacking of the railroad era, the sounds of the wheels on the train as it went down the tracks.